 Careers at NIFCO

-$18/hr and up (based on experience) plus generous benefits such as 401K with company contributions; paid vacation; paid holidays; paid health insurance; paid life insurance & many other company paid benefits you just won't find anywhere else.
+$14 and up (Based on experience & knowledge) plus generous benefits such as 401K with company contributions; paid vacation; paid holidays; paid health insurance; paid life insurance & many other company paid benefits you just won't find anywhere else.

-NIFCO is looking for a full time Apprentice Fire Sprinkler Technician to join it's growing Lincoln field staff.
-NIFCO provides design and installation of fire sprinkler systems to its customers and is in need of more skilled fire sprinkler technicians who are interested in understanding the various types of fire sprinkler systems and their operation.
-Our fire sprinkler team is able to take the designs given to them from our CAD technicians to build out an integrated fire sprinkler system.
-This set up includes placing all pipe routing & sizing; head placement & styles per NFPA Codes; planning, assigning, and directing work or apprentices; coordination with other trades; addressing complaints and resolving problems.
+- NIFCO is looking for a full time Plumber's Apprentice to join it's growing Lincoln field staff.
+NIFCO provides design and installation of mechanical systems to its customers and is in need of more talented plumbers who want to learn more about the various types of piping systems and their operation.
+Our mechanical team is able to take the designs given to them from Architects, Engineers & other trades to map out and build an integrated piping system.
+This set up includes learning the placing all pipe routing & sizing; fixture placement & styles per plumbing Codes; planning; coordination with other trades; addressing complaints and resolving problems.

-- Selects type and size of pipe, and related materials and equipment, such as supports, hangers, and hydraulic cylinders, according to specifications.
+- Select type and size of pipe, and related materials and equipment, such as supports, hangers, and hydraulic cylinders, according to specifications.

-- Inspects work site to determine presence of obstructions and to ascertain that holes cut for pipe will not cause structural weakness.
+- Inspect work site to determine presence of obstructions and to ascertain that holes cut for pipe will not cause structural weakness.

 - Plans installation or repair to avoid obstructions and to avoid interfering with activities of other workers.